neumino/neumino.github.io/movies.md

-### Jerry &amp; Marge Go Large
+### Love &amp; Gelato
-*Released on 2022-06-15, vote average 7.2*
+*Released on 2022-06-22, vote average 5.4*

-The remarkable true story of how retiree Jerry Selbee discovers a mathematical loophole in the Massachusetts lottery and, with the help of his wife, Marge, wins $27 million dollars and uses the money to revive their small Michigan town.
+Lina is about to graduate high school and has her sights set on her future at MIT.
+But when her mom gets sick, she encourages Lina to follow in her footsteps and have “the summer of a lifetime” in Rome.
+Using her mom’s old diary as a guide, she explores the romantic and magical city, where she just might find love... and gelato, of course.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DhVVDF0YiNs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XIkQFUlBXF0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>